 The quinoa version is perfect for those looking for something similar to Crispy M&M’s.
-The Unreal gems with peanuts are an excellent alternative to Peanut M&M’s.
+The Unreal gems with peanuts are an excellent alternative to Peanut one.

-They also make vegan-friendly dark chocolate peanut butter cups, dark chocolate crispy peanut butter cups, and dark chocolate almond cups.
+They also make 100 percent plant-based dark chocolate peanut butter cups, dark chocolate crispy peanut butter cups, and dark chocolate almond cups.
 When it comes to getting your vegan fix of chocolate, Unreal has your back.
 This brand makes it clear that tasty M&M-like candy can be made entirely vegan.

 A final note on the brand named Little Secrets

 Don’t be fooled by other vegan websites that claim these candies are vegan.
 Some vegan websites claim that Little Secrets’ M&M-like candy, in sea salted peanuts, dark chocolate, sea salted almonds, and peppermint are vegan.
 Little Secrets has reported that they are not vegan.